There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 It's important to understand that Genesis is part of the Law of Moses.
 The Torah, the five books of Moses, is God's contract with the Israelites.

-It's in a form that's known as a "suzerain covenant," very common in the Middle East in Moses' time.
+It's written in a form that's known as a "suzerain covenant," very common in the Middle East in Moses' time.
 Their format goes like this:

 Because Israel's King was God, the history of what he did for his people goes all the way back to the beginning.
 Unfortunately, Moses wasn't there at the beginning.
 Even if he was, there's no way he could have understood evolution or put it in the Bible.

-He had no idea even what a star really was, nor that there were many billions of stars clustered in the galaxies.
+He had no idea even what a star really was, nor that there were many billions of stars clustered in galaxies.

-And God wasn't interested in explaining it to him.
+God was not interested in explaining it to him.
 Moses knew a creation story, and he told it as it was told to him by his forefathers.
 It's a much more reasonable creation story than what is told by any other world religion.
 There's no rabbits laying eggs, gods warring, continents on a turtle's back, or animals accidentally producing the earth.
 Instead, God speaks and it comes to pass.

 For the Israelites, then, Moses' words expressed the truth that God—their King or Suzerain—created all things.